palkan/action_policy/docs/README.md

 [Pundit][] has been our framework of choice for a long time.
 Being too _dead-simple_, it required a lot of hacking to fulfill business logic requirements.

-These _hacks_ later become into Action Policy (initially, we even called it "Pundit, re-visited").
+These _hacks_ later became Action Policy (initially, we even called it "Pundit, re-visited").

 We also took a few ideas from [CanCanCan][]—such as [default rules and rule aliases](./aliases.md).

-It is also worth noting that Action Policy (despite from a _Railsy_ name) is designed to be **Rails-free**.
+It is also worth noting that Action Policy (despite having a _Railsy_ name) is designed to be **Rails-free**.
 On the other hand, it contains some Rails-specific extensions and seamlessly integrates into the framework.

 So, what are the main reasons to consider Action Policy as your authorization tool?